 Regular team meetings take place to afford officers the opportunity to discuss inspection and enforcement issues, promote consistency of enforcement and to enable them to be kept up to date on food safety enforcement issues.
 All officers also participate in National Consistency exercises organised by the Food Standards Agency.

-A number of years ago the Food Standards function was transferred to the service from Trading Standards.
+Several years ago, the Food Standards function was transferred to the service from Trading Standards.
 Additional training needs have been identified to further develop officers in this area of work.

 5. Quality Assessment